Resident and Student Leadership

 A diverse primary care workforce is crucial to meet the health needs of patients in the United States.
 Ensuring a sufficient supply of family physicians to care for communities depends on prioritizing initiatives for medical students to choose family medicine and support of residents throughout training.

 Every effort should be made to provide opportunities for all residents and medical students to become champions for family medicine.
 The AAFP applauds constituent chapters, primary care organization partners, medical institutions, departments, and others who are also committed to this goal.
 To meet and surpass the educational and experiential needs of medical students and family medicine residents, secure the future of family medicine, and improve the health of patients and communities, the AAFP and others must engage multiple, diverse student and resident voices in sustainable ways at the community, institutional, state, and national levels.
-(April 2019 BOD)
+(2019 COD)